Free Resource Helping Parents & Caregivers Navigate Their Kids Online to be Safer on the Internet

 “the exaggerated fear or hostility directed by an older generation towards youth culture that causes a moral panic”.

-Juvenoia is nothing new, in 400 BC the philosopher Plato stated, “….writing will cease to exercise memory because people will not rely on that which is written.”, in 1876 the new tech device called a phone was demonized, in 1889 electricity and the lightbulb were seen to be an “unrestrained demon”, in 1895 bicycles were believed to cause a health concern known as “bicycle face” in women.
+Juvenoia is nothing new, in 400 BC the philosopher Plato stated, “….writing will cease to exercise memory because people will not rely on that which is written.” in 1496 with the invention of the printing press it was believed, “the era of information overload had arrived, and numerous commentators insisted that people’s ability to reflect and think deeply was now at risk”, in 1876 the new tech device called a phone was demonized, in 1889 electricity and the lightbulb were seen to be an “unrestrained demon”, in 1895 bicycles were believed to cause a health concern known as “bicycle face” in women.
 In 1907, teddy bears, yes teddy bears, were labeled by the church as a “horrible monstrosity” that’ll destroy humanity, and that this new toy would ruin young girls’ developing maternal instincts and lead us to a terrible fate.
 In the 1930’s psychiatrists believed that radio, and even too much reading, would ruin the moral fabric of teens.
 In the 1940s, the medical community believed that some comic books, like Batman and Robin, would promote homosexuality in teens.
 Then in the 1950s, it was Elvis Presley, the Beatles, and Rock & Roll that would ruin the moral fabric of teens.
 In the 1960s, it was television.
 In the 1980s, it was a board game called Dungeons and Dragons.
 Today, it’s smartphones and video games that are going to ruin the moral fabric of our youth.
 Here’s a great resource that looks at juvenoia and moral panic throughout the ages https://bit.ly/3iIEfmM

 As Professor Shapiro of Temple University stated in 2019,